marlonmisra/advanced-lane-finding/README.md

 Most cameras distort images in some way.
 Although the effects are usually minor, it's important that we account for it so that we can later calculate lane curvature correctly.
 The effect of distortion is most visibile in the area I highlighted with the red box, near the bottom of the image.

 To determine the transformation function that undistorts an image, I used a common technique that relies the analysis of standard images.
-In the camera_calibration folder, 20 images of chess board were provided each of which was taken from a different perspective.
+In the camera_calibration folder, 20 images of chess boards were provided each of which was taken from a different perspective.
 Since chess boards have a fixed number of intersections and a fixed structure (90 degree line intersections at each corner), they are great for determining transformation functions to reverse lens distortion.
 I'm leaving out the details of the implementation but they are easy to follow in the calibration/calibration.py file.
 In the end, the procedure yielded a set of coefficient (`mtx` and `dist` below) that can be used with the `cv2.undistort()` function.

 ![alt text][image1]